vezzolter/DSA/Algorithms/Sorting/InsertionSort/InsertionSort.md

 - **Stability:**
   - **Stable** — algorithm doesn't swap two equal elements, thus preserve their relative order.
 - **Adaptabillity:**
-  - **Adaptive** — algorithm's adaptive logic lies in the inner loop, where it shifts elements only if they are not in sorted order, thus extent to which data is already sorted affects the perfomance.
+  - **Adaptive** — algorithm's adaptive logic lies in the inner loop, where it shifts elements only if they are not in sorted order, thus extent to which data is already sorted affects the performance.
 - **Storage:**
    - **Internal** — algorithm typically implemented to be an internal sorting.